NicholasLYang/saber/NOTES.md

 I need the expected function signature as an index.
 Which means I should probably collect the function signatures in a HashSet/HashMap then when I come across a call expression, figure out the expected type of the function, look up in said map and then insert the id.

+Update: I originally started with a HashMap, then I figured that a HashMap was an overoptimization and went with just an array.
+Honestly once the language starts being used by someone semi-seriously, I'll optimize that.

+## Closures

+Should closures copy or reference variables?
+If they're copied that makes my life a lot easier.
+But it's probably super inefficient, so I'd probably need to make it copy-on-write, but that'd also be hard.